MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Integrating-Dynamics-CRM-in-Dynamics-NAV.md

 The **Integration Table Mapping** table contains three maps for fields in the current version that contain one or more mapped option values.
 ![Dynamics 365 for Sales Integration 1](media/crm_mapping_1.png)

 After a full synchronization, the **CRM Option Mapping** table contains the non-mapped options in the three fields respectively.
-Green rows are for payment term option.
+(Green rows are for payment term options.
 Yellow rows for shipment method options.
-Blue rows are for shipping agent option.
+Blue rows are for shipping agent options.)
 ![Dynamics 365 for Sales Integration 1](media/crm_mapping_2.png)

 The content of the **CRM Option Mapping** table is based on option strings in the **CRM Account** table.